ChengSashankh/quick-api-server/README.md

 ## Developing

-- To disable router level header validation, add `"validate": false` to config/settings.json
+- To enable router level header validation, add `"validate": true` to config/settings.json
 - To add an endpoint, use the routers in routes/user.js and routes/admin.js to add your endpoints.